 Hogmanay in Edinburgh

-When it comes to Hogmanay, Edinburgh certainly knows how to put on a show whether it's the famous Edinburgh Hogmanay street party and spectacular firework display or a toe-tapping ceilidh and concert in Princes Street Gardens.
+When it comes to Hogmanay, Edinburgh certainly knows how to put on a show, whether it's the famous Edinburgh Hogmanay Street Party, toe-tapping ceilidhs or live musical performances in Princes Street Gardens.

-Book your tickets for the events that take your fancy, from the Party at the Bells to performances from Dougie Maclean, Eddi Reader and Breabach, to name a few - you'll be in for a festive few days to celebrate Edinburgh's New Year in style!
+Book your tickets for the events that take your fancy, from the Concert in the Gardens and the Night Afore Disco Party - you'll be in for a festive few days to celebrate Edinburgh's New Year in style!

-When the clock strikes midnight, gather your friends and family to raise a toast to a brighter year!
+When the clock strikes midnight, gather your friends and family to raise a toast to a brighter year.
+Blow the cobwebs away on New Year’s Day with a wide range of family events including Sprogmanay which features fun activities including family ceilidhs.

 Scotland's biggest free Hogmanay celebration can be found in the capital of the Highlands, Inverness.
 The family-friendly Red Hot Highland Fling will be celebrating this year on the banks of the River Ness in Northern Meeting Park, with music, fireworks and more here to entertain the crowds for Inverness Hogmanay.